 One personal care sub-category that has not fared well during the pandemic has been Haircare (-44% YoY).
 It would seem that with an inability to get a haircut or blowout, many of us have given up on taming our manes or have simply decided to shave it all off.
 As a result, mentions of Shampoo (-21% YoY), Conditioner (-12% YoY), and benefits such as ‘Anti-dandruff’ (-24% YoY) have all seen significant declines.
 One wouldn’t bet against a quick resurgence in this area though once we all re-emerge.

 These are just a few of a variety of trends impacting the personal care category in light of COVID-19, and undoubtedly more will emerge, both in the remainder of lockdown, and once we are let out.
-If you’re keen to stay up-to-date with our latest insights and learn from developments in other categories, join our webinars – the next is on 28th May with Mondelez as we deep-dive on the Snacking category.
-Sign up here.
+To learn more about Black Swan’s insights, get in touch here.

 About the data: The insights are derived from our most recent COVID-19 Beacon Reports which are designed to understand category-specific shifts in consumer attitude using data from millions of online conversations sourced from Twitter, Blogs, Forums, Review Sites and News publications up to and including 26th April 2020.